Metabolic Syndrome: Those with Schizophrenia and Bipolar Disorder at Highest Risk

 - high-risk antipsychotic medication use - especially with Clorazil and Zyprexa

 Years of research show that psychiatric disorders are associated with heavy smoking, reduced income, lack of exercise, poor diet in terms of nutrition, obesity, and medications that cause weight gain.
-It's a perfect storm for metabolic syndrome.
+It's a perfect storm for metabolic syndrome ("Can You Prevent Diabetes and Metabolic Syndrome?").

 Which Mental Illnesses Are Associated with Metabolic Syndrome and Diabetes?